Riverwood Water Distribution System

 - Completed: August 2019

 Riverwood Subdivision is a 35-lot residential neighborhood located off of Marine Road.
 The neighborhood was created under Montrose County subdivision regulations in 1978 and has remained in the county's jurisdiction ever since.
-Although the subdivision is not located within the City of Montrose city limits, it is located within the outermost extents of the city's water service area.
+Although the subdivision is not located within the Montrose city limits, it is located within the outermost extents of the city's water service area.

 Potable water for residences within the Riverwood Subdivision was supplied by a common groundwater well situated on a property immediately adjacent to the subdivision.
 The lot and well were owned and operated by an out-of-state third party.
 Many Riverwood residents complained of poor water quality and reliability associated with the well system.
 Most indicated that they were unable to use their water for drinking, cooking, or even bathing purposes.